matwilso/matwilso.github.io/_posts/robot-future.md

 Humans give an example that this type of knowledge can be learned.
 And generative models (VAEs, GANs, etc) give an example that machine systems can go beyond humans in pixel perfect generating of images.
 Only a select few humans can do something like generate high-resolution realistic human faces, but they need art tools and it takes a long time.
 Generative models point to something that can go far beyond human abilities in this space.
 And it is just a matter of how far.

 <div class="faq">Money?</div>
-This is going to take lots of money to create.
-And so you maybe want to be able to capitalize on it by licensing it.
-I can also see an open sourced / crowd-sourced version being potentially viable, at least as a weaker version of what the top companies have.
+This is going to take a lot of money to create.
+Maybe you can capitalize on the investment by licensing it.
+I can see an open sourced / crowd-sourced version being potentially viable, at least as a weaker version of what the top companies have.
 Maybe you benefit more from not licensing or releasing and using the simulator to create some other end-user product.
 (It's actually hard for me to imagine in detail how development is going to work.
-And it does make it seem like a massive endeavor.
+It does just seem like a massive endeavor.
 Probably starting in niches and expanding from there.
 Then as you build momentum, you will have the resources to build this system in a way that actually seems possible.
 In the meantime, doing the R&D and pushing on these ideas seems useful so we are ready when the full vision becomes possible.)
 Maybe OpenAI's API approach is somewhat informative here.
 Once you have the big model, seems like having an API but releasing access to researchers so they can tell you interesting things about the model is a good idea.

 <div class="faq">Timing?</div>
-In general, it's especially hard to predict the [timing](https://www.gwern.net/Timing) of future events.
+In general, it's especially hard to predict the [timing](https://www.gwern.net/Timing) of future innovations.
 Moore’s law seems a  guideline here.
 I think this is mostly a question of compute.
 We will be developing the ideas and algorithms along the way, but compute is what is going to enable this.
 Given that, if we assume that we are using videos instead of text, how much more computational and information processing do we expect to have to do?